-If the initiating SEPP receives the senderN32fFqdn IE and/or the senderN32fPort IE from the responding SEPP, the initiating SEPP shall establish the N32-f connection towards the responding SEPP using the received N32-f FQDN and/or the senderN32fPort IE.
+If the initiating SEPP receives the indication that the responding SEPP supports the feature SNDN32F in the response, the initiating SEPP shall consider that the responding SEPP supports and has accepted the senderN32fFqdn IE and/or senderN32fPortList sent by the initiating SEPP in the request message.
+Otherwise, the initiating SEPP shall consider that the responding SEPP has ignored the senderN32fFqdn IE and/or senderN32fPortList sent by the initiating SEPP.
+If the initiating SEPP supports the feature SNDN32F and receives the senderN32fFqdn IE and/or the senderN32fPort IE from the responding SEPP, the initiating SEPP shall establish the N32-f connection towards the responding SEPP using the received N32-f FQDN and/or the senderN32fPort IE.

-If the responding SEPP receives the senderN32fFqdn IE and/or the senderN32fPortList IE from the initiating SEPP, the responding SEPP shall establish the N32-f connection towards the initiating SEPP using the received N32-f FQDN and/or the N32-f port number received in the senderN32fPortList IE corresponding to the selected security capability (i.e., TLS or PRINS).
+If the responding SEPP receives the indication that the initiating SEPP supports the feature SNDN32F in the request, the responding SEPP shall consider that the initiating SEPP supports receiving the senderN32fFqdn IE and/or senderN32fPort from the responding SEPP in the response message.
+Otherwise, the responding SEPP shall consider that the initiating SEPP does not support the senderN32fFqdn IE and/or senderN32fPort, and the responding SEPP shall not send these attributes to initiating SEPP.
+If the responding SEPP supports the feature SNDN32F and receives the senderN32fFqdn IE and/or the senderN32fPortList IE from the initiating SEPP, the responding SEPP shall establish the N32-f connection towards the initiating SEPP using the received N32-f FQDN and/or the N32-f port number received in the senderN32fPortList IE corresponding to the selected security capability (i.e., TLS or PRINS).